Reform Act 1832: Creation of new seats

 Thus 65 new county seats and 65 new borough seats were created in England and Wales.
-The total number of English members fell by 17 and the number in Wales increased by four.
+The total number of English members fell by 18 and the number in Wales increased by five.
 (Note: Wales did not lose any of its existing borough representatives because with the exception of Beaumaris and Montgomery these members represented groups of towns rather than an individual town.
 To enable Wales to retain all of its existing borough seats the Act therefore simply increased, where necessary, the number of towns in these groupings and created entirely new groupings for Beaumaris and Montgomery.)
 The boundaries of the new divisions and parliamentary boroughs were defined in a separate Act, the Parliamentary Boundaries Act 1832.